cloudfoundry/php-buildpack/README.md

   - [Wordpress]  A deployment of Wordpress that uses bound MySQL service
   - [CodeIgniter]  CodeIgniter tutorial application running on CF
   - [Stand Alone]  An example which runs a stand alone PHP script
+  - [pgbouncer]  An example which runs the pgbouncer process in the container to pool db connections.

 ## Getting Help